sinan-ozel/pypi-publish-with-cicd/README.md

 ## PyPI Setup

-1. Go to your account page.
+1. Clock on your username on PyPI to get a scroll-down menu, then go to "Your Projects" -> "Publishing".
 2. Scroll down.
 Stay on the GitHub tab.
 3. Enter the <MODULE_NAME> from the repo as ``PyPI Project Name''.
 (Actually, you can have a different name, but few do that.)
 4. Enter the <ORGANIZATION> from the repo as ``Organization Name''.